 I hope you Pretty Mamas will join me in taking the day off from worry and guilt and revel in Amy Morrison’s articulate encouragement and the peace within the knowledge that your child feels loved.
 Why You’re Never Failing As A Mother by Amy Morrison

-Now carry-on with your imperfect mothering too.
+Now.
+Carry-on with your imperfect mothering too.
+That’s an order.

 FROM AMY’S ARTICLE: